x

 The University's ability to investigate reported incidents, enforce policy, and protect students depends on the accuracy and specificity of the information provided.
 You are encouraged to provide as much specific detail as possible so that appropriate action can be taken to address the reported behavior.
 You have the option to submit a report anonymously, though Student Conduct officers may find it difficult to complete their investigation without knowing the source of the report.

-TAMIU Organizations for Hazing
+TAMIU Organizations Disciplined for Hazing

 In accordance with Texas Education Code Chapter 37, Section 51.936, Texas A&M International University publishes a listing of all hazing cases that took place on or off campus in the past three years where the student organization was found responsible either in the conduct process or the court system.